Municipalities of Finland: History

 Municipalities were originally parishes.
 The old word for a municipality is pitäjä, 'keeper', because when the system was instituted, one municipality kept one minister.
-Municipalities were divided into villages, which consisted of individual properties.
-Borders between properties and thus municipalities were defined by oral agreements passed down from generation to generation; usually along straight lines between defined markers such as boulders.
+Municipalities were divided into villages, which themselves were made up of individual properties.
+Borders between properties and therefore between municipalities were defined by oral agreements passed down from generation to generation; they were usually along straight lines between defined markers such as boulders.
 Medieval documentation survives only from legal disputes concerning borders.
 In the 18th century, King Gustaf III implemented the Great Partition, where common lands were redistributed into larger properties, and claimed all unclaimed land to the crown.
-Thus, there is no "leftover" land outside the jurisdiction of municipalities, as all land belongs to either to a private property or to the government.
-The secular government divided the properties to taxable units (villages and secular municipalities) according to its own convenience, which were not necessarily convergent with parishes.
-Furthermore, cities were chartered separately.
+This means that there is no "leftover" land outside the jurisdiction of municipalities, as all land belongs to either to a private property or to the government.
+The secular government divided the properties into taxable units (villages and secular municipalities) according to its own convenience.
+This did not necessarily follow parish boundaries.
+Cities were chartered separately.
 Up to 1734, the law was different in cities than in rural municipalities.

-In 1865, the modern municipalities were established as secular entities separate from the parishes.
+On 6 February 1865, the modern municipalities were established as secular entities separate from the parishes.
 The reform was inspired by the Swedish municipal reforms of 1862.
 Up to 1964, cities financed their own police and registry services.
 Until 1977 municipalities were divided into cities (kaupunki, stad), market towns (kauppala, köping) and rural municipalities (maalaiskunta, landskommun).
 The market town category was abolished and these were renamed as cities.
 The rest of the municipalities were classified as 'other municipalities'.
 All municipalities called maalaiskunta were eventually either merged to their parent cities or changed their names.
 From 1995 onwards only 'municipality' is recognized by law and any municipality is allowed to call itself a city.